 - Continue to avoid small, hard food that he/she may choke on like peanuts or popcorn.
 Cut firm, round foods (hot dogs, raw carrots, grapes, etc) into thin slices. - Your toddler should be offered 3 meals per day and 2-3 nutritious snacks.
 Offer a variety of foods from the different food groups.
-Use fresh fruit (cut into small pieces), applesauce, or cheese as snacks.
-You may begin to substitute whole milk (goal 16-24 oz per day) for breast milk or formula.
+Use fresh fruit (cut into small pieces) or vegetables with nut butter as snacks. - Try to use organic foods when possible to avoid exposure to pesticides, genetically modified foods and added hormones. - You may begin to substitute whole milk for breast milk or formula.
+Juice is not advised.
 If you have questions about alternative milks, please talk to your provider.
-Juice is not advised. - Try to use organic foods when possible to avoid exposure to pesticides, genetically modified foods and added hormones. - Iron is an important nutrient at this age for proper development and growth.
+The maximum amount of whole milk per day should be around 24 ounces.
+Toddlers don't need this much if they are eating other dairy sources including whole fat yogurts or cheese.
+When possible, try to choose organic grass-fed, whole fat dairy products without added sugar. - Iron is an important nutrient at this age for proper development and growth.
 Good sources of iron include beans (lentils, kidney beans, black beans, garbanzo beans), leafy green vegetables (spinach and swiss chard), broccoli, eggs and meats, especially grass-fed beef and the dark meat of free-range poultry.
 Using in combination with foods high in vitamin C will increase the body's ability to absorb iron. - Continue to offer drinks in a sippy cup or regular cup.
-A recommended goal is to have your child weaned from the bottle to the cup by 15 months of age.
 Consider using glass or stainless steel sippy cups to avoid possible leaching of BPA (and other chemicals commonly found in plastics) into the liquid.
 Also let your toddler begin to use a small spoon at mealtime. - Your toddler will likely eat less now than as an infant and will also have a slower rate of weight gain.
 Try to keep toddlers from "grazing".
 Let your toddler decide how much and what to eat of the nutritious variety of foods you offer.
-If your toddler asks for more, give more; if your toddler stops eating, accept that decision. - There are benefits to some omega-3 fatty acids in the diet and here are the sources: fresh or frozen wild salmon, canned sockeye, sardines, black cod, herring, walnuts (or walnut butter), algae products, freshly ground flax and hemp seeds, pumpkin seeds, omega-3 enriched eggs.
+If your toddler asks for more, give more; if your toddler stops eating, accept that decision. - Your toddler may become more picky.
+Do not limit the menu to food your toddler likes.
+You may also have to offer new foods several times before your child accepts it.
+Don't give up after one or two tries! - There are benefits to omega-3 fatty acids in the diet and here are the sources: fresh or frozen wild salmon, canned sockeye, sardines, black cod, herring, walnuts (or walnut butter), algae products, freshly ground flax and hemp seeds, pumpkin seeds, omega-3 enriched eggs.
 Alternatively you can consider starting an omega 3 supplement: Preventively, for children 1-4 years of age the dose is 300-500 mg of DHA/EPA per day.
 Nordic Naturals is a trusted omega 3 product. - Consider vitamin D3 supplementation for its immune and bone building properties.
-Recommended dose at this age is at least 600 IU daily. - Probiotic supplementation and probiotic rich foods (such as organic kefir, grass-fed yogurt, miso, sauerkraut, kimchi) can be started to aid in immune function and digestion.
+Recommended dose at this age is at least 600 IU daily. - Probiotic supplementation and probiotic rich foods (such as organic kefir, grass-fed yogurt, miso, sauerkraut, kimchi) can be used to aid in immune function and digestion.
 Generally, probiotic supplements for children that are refrigerated are of higher quality.